-Join Richard Harrington for an in-depth discussion in this video Exposure lock, part of Up and Running with the Nikon D600 and D610.
+Join Richard Harrington for an in-depth discussion in this video Exposure lock, part of Learning the Nikon D600 and D610.

 - If you're shooting a subject,…and you want to recompose the frame,…you can take advantage of the auto exposure lock…and autofocus lock button.…This is useful when shooting things like portraits,…or panorama photos because you can…lock the exposure and the focus.…This means that you can get it set for the first shot,…and then move the camera without…changing focus or exposure settings.…The lock button lets you meter and autofocus,…then lock those values in place.…To engage the lock, just press and hold…this button while shooting.…